JavierGonzalezOtero02/DDOS/README.md

-FINAL PROJECT NETWORKS ARCHITECTURE - AROL GARCIA RODRIGUEZ, JAVIER GONZALEZ OTERO
+FINAL PROJECT NETWORKS ARCHITECTURE - AROL GARCIA RODRIGUEZ, JAVIER GONZALEZ OTERO, IRIA QUINTERO GARCÍA

-During the last quarter of second year, we had 1 week to develop the final project for networks architectures.
+During the last quarter of second year, we had 2 week to develop the final project for networks architectures.
 The topic was free choice.
 Final grade was 10.
 In general terms, subject was passed in honors.

 All project was made in Spanish.